JustAppSec

 What happened

-Severity is CVSS v3.1 10.0 (Critical).
-This is a high-blast-radius control-plane trust-boundary failure: if port-level reachability to the Dqlite cluster exists, the controller database becomes a remote entry point for full state compromise.
+Severity CVSS v3.1 10.0 (Critical).
+Control-plane trust-boundary failure with high blast radius - if port reachability exists, the controller database becomes a remote entry point for full state compromise.

 Who is impacted